 Factor 3: The relative significance of each Section 4(f) property.
-The RCPHD is among three other Section 4(f) properties that would be affected by Build Alternatives 2, 3, and 4; the Preferred Alternative impacts only two of the other three Section 4(f) properties.
+The RCPHD is among three other Section 4(f) properties that would be affected by Candidate Build Alternatives 2, 3, and 4; the Preferred Alternative impacts only two of the other three Section 4(f) properties.
 A preliminary assessment of relative significance is provided below, based on function, number of contributing elements, and physical disturbance of the Section 4(f) resource.
 The RCPHD consists of 1,754 acres of land dominated by picturesque landscapes featuring forested areas, streams, valleys, meadows, and sloping hills, and is listed in the NRHP based on themes of architecture, community planning and development, conservation, entertainment and recreation, industry, landscape architecture, military, and horticulture.
 Important persons associated with the history of the Park include Joshua Pierce and landscape architects Frederick Law Olmsted, Jr. and John C. Olmsted.
 The Park as a whole retains a high degree of integrity of design, workmanship, location, feeling, association, and setting.
 The RCPHD is considered first in relative significance of the four Section 4(f) properties and is the most significant.

 Factor 4: The views of the official(s) with jurisdiction over each Section 4(f) property.
 The official with jurisdiction over contributing elements of the RCPHD is NPS.
 As a result of ongoing coordination throughout the NEPA and NHPA (Section 106) processes, NPS acknowledges the adverse effects to the contributing elements of the RCPHD and is a signatory to the Section 106 MOA to resolve the adverse effects.
 With the execution and implementation of the MOA, NPS has no objections.
-After review of the Revised Draft EA and Section 4(f) evaluation, the DOI, which includes the NPS, on October 22, 2020, concurred that there are no feasible or prudent avoidance alternatives and that the Preferred Alternative would cause the least overall harm (see Appendix Q).

 Factor 5: The degree to which each alternative meets the purpose and need for the project.
 The two primary factors of the purpose and need of the project, to resolve deficiencies in the existing roadway infrastructure and stormwater management, are met by all four Build Alternatives.
-Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with DDOT's Complete Streets Policy, DDOT's Design and Engineering Manual, and the District's Priority Sidewalk Assurance Act of 2010 that requires the provision of sidewalks along DC streets for any roadway undergoing major reconstruction.
+Candidate Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with the District's Complete Streets Program, a policy that encourages the provision of sidewalks along DC streets.

-Build Alternatives 3 and 4 and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
+Candidate Build Alternatives 3 and 4 and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
 Upon completion and regardless of the Build Alternative, the demolition and replacement of retaining walls and stormwater outfall headwalls would correct the structural deficiencies of Broad Branch Road and improve stormwater management.